OnePlus' 5G phone could cost $200 to $300 more than the OnePlus 6T

 When it comes to a 5G OnePlus phone, though, the price is going to rise, possibly as high as $849.

-"The new technology and the amount of R&D and new development that goes into 5G will inevitably mean the cost of the device is, to a significant degree, more expensive," Lau said Wednesday, via a translator at the Qualcomm Snapdragon Tech Summit in Maui, Hawaii.
+"The new technology and the amount of R&D and new development that goes into 5G will inevitably mean the cost of the device is, to a significant degree, more expensive," Lau said Wednesday through a translator at the Qualcomm Snapdragon Tech Summit in Maui, Hawaii.
 He attended the conference to unveil plans to release a 5G phone early next year in Europe.

 "We hope to not be forced to have a huge increase in price," Lau said.
 "It's not what we want to do in terms of product differentiation going forward."

-OnePlus hasn't yet determined pricing for its upcoming 5G phone, which will launch first in the UK on EE's network, but a rise between $200 to $300 is "feasible," he said.
-Lau said the device should be available before the end of May.
+OnePlus hasn't yet determined pricing for its upcoming 5G phone, which will launch first in the UK on EE's network, but a rise between $200 to $300 is "feasible," Lau said.
+He said the device should be available before the end of May.

 The transition to 5G is considered one of the biggest advancements in technology in the past decade.
 It promises download speeds that are exponentially higher than today's 4G LTE technology.
 It'll take seconds to download a full TV season, and doctors will be able to perform remote surgeries in real time.
 But that speed is going to cost you.